riccardomocchetti/functional-programming-with-aws-lambda/README.md

 ## Why AWS Lambda
 AWS Lambda is a fully managed environment where we can run our code (with some limits).

 The model is really simple.
-The code is deployed in what it's called a lambda function.
-Whenever a lambda function receives an event (from one of the supported AWS services), it triggers our code passing the event as a parameter.
+Our code is deployed in what it's called a lambda function.
+Whenever a lambda function receives an event from one of the supported AWS services, it triggers our code passing the event as a parameter.

 It sounds perfect!
-FP is all about defining your program as functions, so AWS Lambda gives us the right abstraction to interact with other AWS services.
+FP is all about defining our program as functions, so AWS Lambda gives us the right abstraction to interact with other AWS services.
 Everithing is an event that we receive as a parameter.

 One of the most common usage of AWS Lambda is in conjuntion with AWS API Gateway to build a REST application.
 The API Gateway deals with receiving, parsing and potentially validating a requests.
 The request is passed to a lambda function as an event, and triggers its execution.